ishaan-ghub/CafeManager/README.md

 # CafeManager
-A web app for managing and searching available items in various cafes.
+A web app for managing and searching stores or cafes at which a particular item is available.